sdiehl/usolver/README.md

 uv run install.py
 ```

+Then open Claude or Cursor and you should see the MCP tool `usolver` available in the tool list.

 ## Examples

 To run the individual solver examples.
 You can invoke the individual examples.
 Below are example prompts that you can feed to the language model for these specific problems.